Harmonized System: Structure

 The HS code consists of 6-digits.
-The first two digits designate the HS Chapter.
-The second two digits designate the HS heading.
-The third two digits designate the HS subheading.
-HS code 1006.30, for example indicates Chapter 10 (Cereals), Heading 06 (Rice), and Subheading 30 (Semi-milled or wholly milled rice, whether or not polished or glazed).
+The first two digits designate the Chapter wherein headings and subheadings appear.
+The second two digits designate the position of the heading in the Chapter.
+The last two digits designate the position of the subheading in the heading.
+HS code 1006.30, for example, indicates Chapter 10 (Cereals), heading 10.06 (Rice), and subheading 1006.30 (Semi-milled or wholly milled rice, whether or not polished or glazed).

 In addition to the HS codes and commodity descriptions, each Section and Chapter of the HS is prefaced by Legal Notes, which are designed to clarify the proper classification of goods.

-To ensure harmonization, the contracting parties to the Convention on the Harmonized Commodity Description and Coding System, have agreed to base their national tariff schedules on the HS nomenclature and Legal Notes.
-Parties are permitted to subdivide the HS nomenclature beyond 6-digits and add their own Legal Notes according to their own tariff and statistical requirements.
+To ensure harmonization, the Contracting Parties to the Convention on the Harmonized Commodity Description and Coding System, have agreed to base their national tariff schedules on the HS Nomenclature and Legal Notes.
+Parties are permitted to subdivide the HS Nomenclature beyond 6-digits and add their own Legal Notes according to their own tariff and statistical requirements.
 Parties often set their customs duties at the 8-digit "tariff code" level.
 Statistical suffixes are often added to the 8-digit tariff code for a total of 10 digits.
-If the number of digits are more than 8, additional digits are called as the national subheading.
+If the number of digits are more than 6, additional digits are called as the national subdivision.

-HS Chapter 77 is reserved for common use by the parties internationally.
-Chapters 98 and 99 are reserved for national use.
-Chapter 98 comprises special classification provisions, and chapter 99 contains temporary modifications pursuant to a parties' national directive or legislation.
+Chapter 77 is reserved for future use by the HS.
+Chapters 98 and 99 are reserved for domestic use for the Contracting Parties to the HS Convention.

-Since its creation, the HS has undergone several revisions - ostensibly, to either eliminate headings and subheadings describing commodities that are no longer traded, or to create headings and subheadings that address technological advancements and environmental concerns.
-The current version of the HS became effective on 1 January 2017.
+Since its creation, the HS has undergone several revisions to reflect changes in trade.
+These revisions eliminate some headings and subheadings describing commodities with low volume of trade and create new headings and subheadings that address new needs, for example, to reflect technological advancements or monitor goods posing environmental concerns.
+The current edition of the HS became effective on 1 January 2022.